Key points* to help reduce the Risk of Cot Death / Sudden Infant Death Syndrome (SIDS)

 - Good condition - make sure the cot is in good condition, properly assembled and the mattress is clean, firm, flat with no tears and fits the cot correctly.

 - Soother/dummy - giving your baby a soother when they are being put down to sleep may reduce the risk of cot death.
 However, wait until breastfeeding is well-established before introducing a soother.
 Never force a soother if your baby does not like it.
 Offer the baby their soother every time they are going to sleep.
-Don’t use clips or chains to attach to clothing.
+Do not attach clips, strings, ribbons or chains to soothers as they are a choking and strangulation risk.

 - Breastfeed your baby, if possible.
 Breastfeeding reduces the risk of cot death, so aim to breastfeed for as long as you can.
 If feeding in bed, always remember to return your baby to their own cot for sleep.